 There are three ways to organize people within a Project: Members, Leaders, and Managers.
 Leaders and Members have no actual difference in their access permissions; they are only separated in case it is useful for organizational purposes.
-Both Leaders and Members cannot edit the Project or the Experiments within it (including any configurations such as gates, scales, compensations, Sample Tags, etc., and are bound by the access levels set for the Project.
+Both Leaders and Members cannot edit the Project or the Experiments within it (including any configurations such as gates, scales, compensations, sample tags, etc.) and are bound by the access levels set for the Project.
 Leaders and Members are added to the project by Managers.
-Any person listed as a Manager in a Project is considered an administrator of the Project and has the ability to change the Project.
+Any person listed as a Manager in a Project is considered an administrator of the Project and can change the Project.
 Managers are not bound by the access levels of the Project and get full access to all Experiments within the project, whereas Leaders and Members are bound by Project permissions.
 A single user can be a member in a project but also be given full access to an Experiment within the Project.
 In this case, the full access permission takes precedent.
 See the next section for important notes about how each type of person in a Project is given access to the Experiments therein.

 Members and Leaders can be added and removed from a Project to grant and revoke access to all the Experiments within that Project dynamically.
 This is not the case for Managers.
 Once a Manager is added to a Project or otherwise exposed to the Experiments within a Project while a Manager, they become a full access user on all the Experiments within that Project and will have to be removed from each Experiment individually if access needs to be revoked.
-Simply removing a Manager from a Project does not remove their full access to the Experiments within the project.
+Simply removing a Manager from a Project does not remove their full access to the Experiments within the Project.

 After electing to create a new Project there will be a page to enter basic information, including configuration options for access levels.
-These can also be changed at any time after creating the project.
+These can also be changed at any time after creating the Project.

 (the new Project form)